-We analyzed data from several popular fashion retailers like GAP, Macy’s, Old Navy and H&M which made up to about 450,000+ records.
+We analyzed data from several popular fashion retailers like GAP, Macy’s, Old Navy, and H&M which made up about 450,000+ records.
 The data points used were:

 Women are clearly the leading consumers of fashion products.
-We found the number of products available in women’s category to be about 5 five times higher than that of other categories.
-Popular colors available in women’s catalog are black, white, grey, pink and blue.
+We found the number of products available in the women’s category to be about 5 five times higher than that of other categories.
+Popular colors available in women’s catalogs are black, white, grey, pink, and blue.
 Contemporary clothing seems out of tune at the moment with the lowest number of products listed.

 We found some interesting insights from visualizing the color and category of products together.
 Black came out to be the common and most popular color across different categories, except ‘Toddler’ and ‘Baby’ which had no products in black.
 It’s also interesting that these two categories have the highest color diversity; childhood indeed is colorful!
 Contemporary styles are the least colorful of the group.
 The rarest color is Navy blue as it appears only in the ‘Shoes’ category.

 Most brands seem to be focusing on a maximum of three categories.
 Old Navy dominates in terms of the number of products available.
 Again, most of the leading brands have a wide collection for women.

 Most of the clothing products sold are machine washable.
 Polyester and Cotton are the most common materials in fashion products while Wool is the least used one.
 Products that need to be dry cleaned fall in the bottom three in terms of number.

 We found some links between the number of products available on a retailer’s website and the average prices.
 While GAP and Old Navy has the highest number of products in their catalogs, the prices fall between $8 – $40.
 However, with a very limited number of products listed, New York, Vince and Kate only have products with prices ranging from $80 – $400.

 The most common price for a fashion product is $29.95.
 We found more than 4000 products available at this price.